- What should I order, and why?

 Are your homes more expensive to build than ones built from stock plans?

-The former leads to a home that fits a family’s needs and desires, but with no wasted space.
+The first leads to a home that fits a family’s needs and desires, but with no wasted space.
 Think about this for a moment – If you handed a “stock” plan that took a matter of hours to create to any good architect, he or she could easily design a much better house with a very similar floor plan with 10% less square footage without any sacrifice in actual living space, comfort or functionality.
 This translates into a 10% reduction in overall construction costs!

 Our homes may look expensive, but they’re not!